 He has innate capabilities to solve the crime event by event and piece by piece, and movement by movement.
 As Howard Haycraft says, that in Murder for Pleasure (1941), Sergeant Cuff shows the disposition of a real life inspector named Whicher who figured in the sensational Constance Kent or “Road Murder” case in the year 1860.

-Sergeant Cuff has a good disposition and it is this very disposition that makes his personality go different from the other detective characters one comes across in the novels or crime series.
+Sergeant Cuff is good-natured, and that is what distinguishes his personality from the other detective characters one encounters in novels or crime series.
 There’s no doubt that he has all the intellect to solve even those murders and crimes committed in mysterious circumstances.
 He is ranked amongst those very few detectives who solve the crimes in a simplest way without feeling the grudges against anybody and anywhere.

 There are many incidents of crime where Cuff gets taken aback, but at last he makes his intellect work to get the fair idea about how the crime must have been committed and gradually aligning the facts in chronological order leads to final conclusion.
 The people of his department are happy in the way he brings logical end to the mysterious cases.

 Though, there are a few occurrences where people around him feel envious about his capabilities.
-Sergeant Cuff is one of the leading and dominating detectives who has got the intellect and foes to the depth of a crime.
-No matter what the nature of crime is, when it is Cuff, case is resolved within the allocated time.
+Sergeant Cuff is one of the leading and dominating detectives who has the intellect to defeat his enemies.
+No matter what kind of crime it is, if it is Cuff, the case is solved within the allotted time.

 One of the amazing facts about Sergeant Cuff is his wonderful crime solving tactics.
 He makes use of all the available resources and questioning of suspects.
 He puts illogical questions before them, and finally comes out with a working logic that eventually helps in the solution.
 Even his able acolytes seem to get amazed on many instances where they find Cuff dealing with nothing but crime and criminals so very lightly.
 Cuff’s dealing with crime is never light… All he does is to make the suspect seem easy, but on the other moments, he tries out everything hard and light questioning tactics that it seems he’s grilling them in and out.